Is Cologne, Germany, Worth Visiting? A Guide to Top Things to Do

 Where to stay in Cologne, Germany?

-For easy access to public transportation, I suggest staying near the cathedral in the city center.
+For easy access to public transportation, I suggest staying near the cathedral in the city centre.
 Just outside the train station is the Wyndham Köln Hotel, where we stayed.

 From the hotel, we were able to stroll to most of the city’s attractions.
-Other than arriving and departing, we didn’t use public transport very often.
+Other than arriving and departing, we didn’t use public transport very frequently.

 In addition to being spacious, the hotel room had a beautiful view of the cathedral.